Trust, Compassion, Expertise

 - I had surgery several years ago to reduce the loose skin in my upper eyelids and until recently, have enjoyed the results.
 At the time of my plastic surgery, I was advised that I would probably need a browlift in the future.
 I think that time has come, but I’m concerned about the large scalp incision, numbness and loss of hair that I’ve read about.

-Unlike other plastic surgeons in Scottsdale who still use the open approach for browlifts, Dr. Beals performs this procedure with an endoscopic approach.
+Unlike other plastic surgeons who still use the open approach for browlifts, Dr. Beals performs this procedure with an endoscopic approach.
 This technique requires only 3 or 4 very small incisions in the hairline, so Dr. Beals has never had a patient remark about loss of hair.
 Most patients experience some temporary numbness along the hairline, usually related to mild swelling, and typically this subsides within 2 to 3 weeks.
 The endoscopic browlift has a much shorter recovery time and does not result in a pulled, higher forehead or give one the tell-tale “surprised” look people relate to plastic surgery.
 Using this technique, your results are more likely to appear supple, soft, and natural.
 Additionally, Dr. Beals prefers the endoscopic approach because it gently lifts the brows to their normal position without affecting the normal blinking and closing of the eyes.

 - I’ve heard that silicone implants are softer and feel more natural, but are they safe?